 It is a set of rules established by the Government to protect the public from harm and to make sure that they get the highest possible standard of services.
-In other words, a regulation provides boundaries.
+A regulation provides boundaries.

 For many professions in Canada, these regulations (rules) are enforced by regulatory bodies or Colleges.

 In short, they exist to protect the public.

 Rules and regulations make sure you are treated in a fair manner and that you are protected from risk of harm.
 This is done through their “code of ethics” and “standards of practice”.